can3p/cl-journal/docs/index.md

 ## Features

 * Create posts as simple markdown files
-* Fetch posts from the server and store it in a row format (no merge functionality)
+* Fetch posts from the server and store it in a row format and merge them into markdown including all supported fields!
 * Privacy, Tags, Music, Location and Mood fields are supported
 * Links to files in the repo resolve to links to relevant posts in the blog
 * Update/removal of posts is supported when relevant file is modified/removed